mongodb/docs/source/includes/queryable-encryption/tutorials/automatic/gcp/client.rst

    .. step:: Create the MongoClient

-      Instantiate a MongoDB client object with the following automatic encryption settings:
+      Instantiate a MongoDB client object with the following automatic encryption settings that use the variables declared in the previous steps:

       .. tabs-drivers::